-Fair treatment means that no group of people, including a racial, ethnic or a socioeconomic group, should bear a disproportionate share of the negative environmental consequences resulting from industrial, municipal, and commercial operations or the execution of federal, state, local, and tribal programs and policies.
+Fair treatment means that no group of people should bear a disproportionate share of the negative environmental consequences resulting from industrial, governmental and commercial operations or policies

 Meaningful involvement means that:

-- potentially affected community residents have an appropriate opportunity to participate in decisions about a proposed activity that will affect their environment and/or health;
+- People have an opportunity to participate in decisions about activities that may affect their environment and/or health;

-- the concerns of all participants involved will be considered in the decision making process; and
+- Their concerns will be considered in the decision making process; and

 - MPCA Environmental Justice Policy